codership/galera/Docs_tommi/python3/source/mysqlwsrepoptions.rst

     gcomm://node1:port1,node2:port2,...[?option1=value1&...]

-Using the string *gcomm://* without any address will cause the node to startup alone, thus initializing a new cluste (that the other nodes can join to).
+Using the string *gcomm://* without any address will cause the node to startup alone, thus initializing a new cluster (that the other nodes can join to).

 .. note: Never use an empty ``gcomm://`` string in *my.cnf*.
 If a node restarts,